brbxai/phase4-peppol-standalone/README.md

 # Standalone Peppol phase4

+> [!IMPORTANT]
+> For detailed instructions on how to setup this standalone Peppol phase4, please refer to the [README.brbx.md](README.brbx.md) file.

 This an example standalone implementation of [phase4](https://github.com/phax/phase4) for the Peppol Network.

 This is a demo application and NOT ready for production use (of course phase4 itself is ready for production use).